 Critically, we will also ensure that no public or private official violates your rights.
 As the victim of false imprisonment, you’ve already suffered the consequences of rights violations.
 We’ll protect you going forward.

-If you know that you’ve suffered wrongful imprisonment, hiring an attorney may also be your next step.
+If you know that you’ve suffered wrongful imprisonment, hiring an experienced personal injury attorney in Los Angeles may also be your next step.

 What If the Arresting Officer Has a Warrant?

 Wrongful imprisonment can occur even if the officer had a warrant before arrest.
-For example, a warrant resulting from a fraudulent claim made by an officer can lead to an illegitimate arrest.
+For example, a warrant resulting from a fraudulent claim made by a police officer can lead to an illegitimate arrest.

 While it may be more difficult to prove false imprisonment when an officer has a warrant, it may be possible.